sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 ## Querying data

+Lets ask our vault a few questions!

-I want to see all the notes where i need to do "further research"
+I want to see all the notes where I need to do "further research"

 	```dataview
 	LIST